Hungary's government rules out concessions for Soros-founded university

 “No one can enjoy privileges,” he said.
 “If other foreign universities can meet the conditions laid down in the law, then the CEU will have to follow suit instead of creating a political issue out of the matter.”

+The university said last month that it was being forced out of Hungary by Prime Minister Viktor Orban’s government and would switch its main campus to Vienna, enrolling new students there if it did not receive guarantees of academic freedom by Dec.
+1.

+U.S. billionaire Soros, who promotes liberal causes through his charities, has been the subject of a campaign by the right-wing government of Orban.
+Earlier this year, his charitable Open Society Foundations left Hungary.

-Reporting by Gergely Szakacs and Krisztina Than; Editing by Gareth Jones
+Reporting by Gergely Szakacs and Krisztina Than; Editing by Gareth Jones and Peter Graff